ps-tuebingen-courses/pl1-lecture-notes/src/08-lazy-evaluation/lazy-evaluation.md

 ## Motivation for Lazy Evaluation

-Read "Why Functional Programming Matters" by John Hughes available at http://www.cse.chalmers.se/~rjmh/Papers/whyfp.html What lazy evaluation means:
+Read "Why Functional Programming Matters" by John Hughes available at http://www.cse.chalmers.se/~rjmh/Papers/whyfp.html

+What lazy evaluation means:

 The choice of evaluation strategy is a purely semantic change that requires no change to the syntax.
 For this reason we reuse the syntactic definitions of FAE, hence ``:load 07-fae.scala`` before executing this script.
 Before we discuss lazy evaluation, we will first discuss a related evaluation strategy, _call-by-name_.

-_Call-by-name_ can be explained very succintly in the substitution-based interpreter: Instead of evaluating the argument "a" in the
+_Call-by-name_ can be explained very succintly in the substitution-based interpreter: Instead of evaluating the argument `a` in the
-"Ap" case before substitution, we substitute the unevaluated argument into the body.
+`Ap` case before substitution, we substitute the unevaluated argument into the body.
 The rest remains exactly the same.

 ```scala mdoc
 def evalcbn(e: Exp) : Exp = e match {